bevyengine/bevy/examples/README.md

 [Animated](../examples/shader/animate_shader.rs) | A shader that uses dynamic data like the time since startup [Array Texture](../examples/shader/array_texture.rs) | A shader that shows how to reuse the core bevy PBR shading functionality in a custom material that obtains the base color from an array texture.
 [Compute - Game of Life](../examples/shader/compute_shader_game_of_life.rs) | A compute shader that simulates Conway's Game of Life
+[Custom Render Phase](../examples/shader/custom_render_phase.rs) | An example showcasing how to set up a custom render phase and draw command
 [Custom Vertex Attribute](../examples/shader/custom_vertex_attribute.rs) | A shader that reads a mesh's custom vertex attribute
 [Extended Material](../examples/shader/extended_material.rs) | A custom shader that builds on the standard material [Instancing](../examples/shader/shader_instancing.rs) | A shader that renders a mesh multiple times in one draw call